 2017 - A Victorian Marriage : Sir William Rowan Hamilton

-I made a corrected version of the 2015 essay which now only exists as a handful of printed copies.
+I made a corrected version of the 2015 essay.
 A Dutch summary, een Nederlandse samenvatting, can be found here: Een Victoriaans Huwelijk.

 Another aspect of Hamilton was that he does not seem to have cared much for his reputation amongst people outside science or his private life.
 De Vere wrote about him: “It was impossible for the most careless observer not to be struck by him at once.
 One’s first impression was that he was a great embodied intellect rather than a human being. [...]
 I early observed that his abstracted habits, while they kept him as ignorant of the world as he was indifferent to it, did not prevent his occasionally exercising a keen, if fitful, appreciation of character.
 He would refer to past incidents, which at the time he had not seemed to remark, with a singular, though never uncharitable, insight.”